How stormwater retention credit revenue is estimated

 This is the same idea used in the script: negative gains are reset to zero, and gains larger than the storm depth are capped at the storm depth.
 That prevents the calculator from overstating performance when a user enters a post-project retention depth that exceeds the selected storm event.

-3. Additional retained volume
+3. Convert added depth to retained volume

 Next, the additional depth is converted from inches to feet and multiplied by area to get volume in cubic feet.
 Then it is converted to gallons: